igwejk/workflow-doc/README.md

 #### Executing `workflowdoc.py` in a container

-If you have `Docker` available you may instead simplify the prerequisite setup by executing **`./workflowdoc.sh --help`**.
+If you have `Docker` available, you may choose to use **`./workflowdoc.sh --help`** which will automatically address prerequisite requirements for you before executing the CLI.

 > [!IMPORTANT]
-> Provide a **relative** path as argument to the script when using a container environment for execution.
+> When using the `./workflowdoc.sh` script, provide a **relative** path as argument to the script.

 ### GitHub Action wrapper